MdiHos/mdihos.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 Make sure to first install Angular CLI with the command `npm install -g @angular/cli`.

-To build the website, run the npm script `build:pod` or execute IDEA *Build for Production * run config and then copy the result files to the base branch of the repository.
+To build the website, run the npm script `build:prod` or execute IDEA *Build for Production * run config and then copy the result files to the website branch of the repository.
 For more information see [this post](https://stackoverflow.com/q/51127798).

 It is possible to deploy directly to GitHub pages with the official